Discovering Irbid: A Comprehensive Guide to Unveiling the Hidden Gems of this Jordanian City

 Shopping in Irbid: Traditional Markets and Modern Malls

 Whether you're searching for souvenirs, traditional handicrafts, or the latest fashion trends, Irbid offers a diverse shopping experience to suit all tastes and budgets.
-The city's traditional markets, known as souqs, are the perfect place to shop for authentic Jordanian products, such as handwoven textiles, pottery, and jewelry.
+The city's traditional markets, souqs, are the perfect place to shop for authentic Jordanian products, such as handwoven textiles, pottery, and jewelry.
 Al-Kifah Souq is a bustling market in the heart of Irbid, where visitors can find everything from fresh produce and spices to clothing and household items.

 Outdoor Adventures and Natural Attractions around Irbid